karakumium/AWS-SysOps-exam-preparation/README.md

-# AWS-SysOps-exam-preparation
+#AWS Certified SysOps Administrator exam preparation materials (SOA-C01)

-AWS Certified SysOps Administrator exam preparation materials (SOA-C01)
+Some materials that can be useful for preparing from scratch